Steven Mnuchin on Harriet Tubman's $20 bill: 'We will be looking at this issue'

 -- The $5 bill will keep Abraham Lincoln, the 16th president, on the front.
 The back of the bill will depict the Lincoln Memorial along with portraits of individuals involved in historic events that took place there -- including Marian Anderson and Eleanor Roosevelt.

 Mnuchin was only asked directly about plans for the $20 bill.
-Treasury did not immediately respond to CNNMoney's request for comment.
+Treasury declined to comment.

 The U.S. Bureau of Engraving and Printing, which is part of Treasury, is in charge of the banknote redesign.
 The bureau has "not received any instructions to change our present course," spokesperson Lydia Washington told CNNMoney on Thursday.